isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2023-01-20-post-LSB Notice: LSB 50th Anniversary TikTok Video Contest 2023.md

-3. All of at the Board hope that you can encourage interested participants to take part in the contest so as to raise awareness of our profession and get more young people excited on land surveying as a career.<br>
+3. All of us at the Board hope that you can encourage interested participants to take part in the contest so as to raise awareness of our profession and get more young people excited on land surveying as a career.<br>